Mental health and recovery

 Community Mental Health teams

-Mental Health Teams are run jointly by the Health Service and Hampshire County Council’s Adult Services.
-They deal with people's health and social care needs.
+Social Care Mental Health Teams work together with the Health Service's Community Mental Health Teams and deal with people's social care needs alongside their health needs.
 They help people in the community, whether they have just become ill, have a short-term illness, or need on-going support.

 Advice for older people